 - ACHI chapters-these 20 groups provide information aggregated at the ACHI chapter level - ACHI procedure blocks-these 2,016 categories describe interventions at a specific level.
-Detailed information is presented for the 20 procedure blocks with the highest number of separations and summary information is provided for all the groups (for which separations were reported) at www.aihw.gov.au/reports-statistics/health-welfareservices/hospitals/overview. - ACHI interventions-individual interventions for selected care types.
+Detailed information is presented for the 20 procedure blocks with the highest number of separations and summary information is provided for all the groups (for which separations were reported) here.

+• ACHI interventions-individual interventions for selected care types.